learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tThe measure easy to understand and implement"
     correct: false
-- !Structured
-  question: "2.\tTo establish the reliability of a measure of personality, a researcher will often have individuals complete the questionnaire on two separate occasions to make sure their responses are similar across time.
+- question: "2.\tTo establish the reliability of a measure of personality, a researcher will often have individuals complete the questionnaire on two separate occasions to make sure their responses are similar across time.
 What type of reliability is demonstrated here? "
   answers:
   - answer: "a.\tSplit-half reliability"
     correct: false